monaca/monaca-cli/README.md

 to see a list of available commands:

 ```
-create  ........  create a new Monaca project
-preview ........  runs a local web server for preview
-debug ..........  run app on device using Monaca Debugger
-remote build  ..  build project on Monaca Cloud
 login  .........  sign in to Monaca Cloud
 logout  ........  sign out from Monaca Cloud
 signup  ........  register a new Monaca account
+create  ........  create a new local Monaca project from a template
-clone  .........  clone project from the Monaca Cloud
+clone  .........  clone a project from Monaca Cloud
-import  ........  import project from the Monaca Cloud
+import  ........  import a project from Monaca Cloud
+download  ......  download a project from Monaca Cloud
-upload  ........  upload project to Monaca Cloud
+upload  ........  upload a project to Monaca Cloud
-download  ......  download project from Monaca Cloud
+remote build  ..  build a project on Monaca Cloud
+preview  .......  run a local web server for preview
+demo  ..........  display the app appereance on iOS and Android
+debug  .........  run app on device using Monaca Debugger
+transpile  .....  transpile project source code
+config  ........  manage Monaca configuration
+reconfigure  ...  generate default project configurations
-plugin  ........  manage installed plugins
+plugin  ........  manage Cordova Plugin
-proxy  .........  configure proxy to use when connecting to Monaca Cloud
+docs  ..........  display docs for Monaca CLI, Onsen UI and Tutorials
+info  ..........  display project and environment info
 ```

 You can run `monaca <command_name> --help` to get in-depth information about a single command: